Code-Institute-Submissions/CobraKai/README.md

 * I received inspiration for this project from the TV series, Cobra Kai on [Netflix](www.netflix.com).

-* Special thanks to [Christopher Temple](https://github.com/christemple) for his support and knowledge!
+* Special thanks to [Christopher Temple](https://github.com/christemple) for his support and knowledge and the tutors at [Code Institute](https://codeinstitute.net/) for helping me with issues!